 In Kenya we grew up eating ‘Chana Bateta’ the best ones were made by my friend Yasmin (Khoji) of Nakuru.
 Her channas were to die for, nothing like the ones us Punjabis make.
 The added touch was curry patta, gram flower and raw mango.
-She usually served them a with a sprinkling of Kenyan chevda or plain potato crisps.
+She usually served them with a sprinkling of Kenyan chevda or plain potato crisps.

 Aloo Tikki Chana (Chole) ChaatPrint Recipe